easystats/easystats/README.md

 ## What is *easystats*?

-**easystats** is a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline and harness the scary R statistics and their pesky models.
+**easystats** is a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models.

-However, there is not (yet) an unique **“easystats” way of doing data analysis**.
-Instead, start with one package and, when you’ll face a new challenge, do check if there is an easystats answer for it in other packages.
+However, there is not (yet) an *unique* “easystats” way of doing data analysis.
+Instead, start with one package and, when you’ll face a new challenge, do check if there is an *easystats* answer for it in other packages.
 You will slowly uncover how using them together facilitates your life.
-And who knows, you might even end up using them all. ***Gotta catch ’em all!*** <!-- 'tis a pokémon reference for y'all grandpas -->
+And, who knows, you might even end up using them all.

-## Where to start
+***Gotta catch ’em all!*** <!--
+'tis a pokémon reference for y'all grandpas -->

+## Getting started

 Each **easystats** package has a different scope and purpose.
-This means you the **best way to start** is to explore and pick the one(s) that you feel might be useful to you.
+This means your **best way to start** is to explore and pick the one(s) that you feel might be useful to you.
 However, as they are built with a “bigger picture” in mind, you will realize that using more of them creates a smooth workflow, as these packages are meant to work together.
+Ideally, these packages work in unison to cover all aspects of statistical analysis and data visualization.

 -   [**report**](https://github.com/easystats/report): 📜 🎉 Automated
     statistical reporting of objects in R